Guidance, navigation, and control: Parts

 Flight control is accomplished either aerodynamically or through powered controls such as engines.
 Guidance sends signals to flight control.
 A Digital Autopilot (DAP) is the interface between guidance and control.
 Guidance and the DAP are responsible for calculating the precise instruction for each flight control.
 The DAP provides feedback to guidance on the state of flight controls.

+Sensors and actuators

+The following sensors and actuators are typically used in GNC systems to ensure their operation: